cabbgedog/MediaX_pre/content/publication/AlignGS: Aligning Geometry and Semantics for Robust Indoor Reconstruction from Sparse Views/index.md

 ---
-title: '4D-MoDe: Towards Editable and Scalable Volumetric Streaming via Motion-Decoupled 4D Gaussian Compression'
+title: 'AlignGS: Aligning Geometry and Semantics for Robust Indoor Reconstruction from Sparse Views'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.

 authors:
+  - Yijie Gao
   - Houqiang Zhong
+  - Tianchi Zhu
-  - Zihan Zheng
+  - Zhengxue Cheng
   - Qiang Hu
-  - Yuan Tian
-  - Ning Cao
-  - Lan Xu
-  - Xiaoyun Zhang
-  - Zhengxue Cheng
   - Li Song
-  - Wenjun Zhang
 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'